Skip to main content

 ScienceDirect image

-The ileocolic artery, which arises from the cranial mesenteric artery, supplies the proximal portion.
+The ileocolic artery, a branch of the cranial mesenteric artery, supplies the ileum, cecum, and ascending and transverse colon.

 Complete Anatomy